-- O1 Reinforce the character of building to the street boundary along New South Head Road. - O2 Provide a built form that recognises, and is sympathetic to, the adjacent heritage item. - O3 Establish a new civic building and preserce - O4 Provide a new, clearly visible arcad which connects New South Head Road to development south of Kiaora Lane.
+- Reinforce the character of building to the street boundary along New South Head Road.
+01 - Provide a built form that recognises, and is sympathetic to, the adjacent heritage item.
+02 - 03 Establish a new civic building and presence - 04 Provide a new, clearly visible arcadewhich connects New South Head Road to development south of Kiaora Lane.

-- a) Comply with the street edge profile specified in Section D5.5 Built form envelopes: Control Drawings, except a stated in the following: - Clearly incicale the entry point to the arcade on the elevation.
-Refer to Section A2.5.7 The new arcade. - Setback the building to the west of the arcade at least 1.35m from the street boundary.
-Refer to edge condition D (West). - Omit the 3.5m setback at the upper level of the New South Head Road frontage east of the arcade.
+- a) Comply with the street edge profile specified in Section D5.5 Built form envelopes: Control Drawings, except as stated in the following: - Clearly indicate the entry point to the arcade on the elevation.
+Refer to Section A2.5.7 The new areade. - Setback the building to the west of the arcade at least 1.35m from the street boundary.
+Refer to edge condition D (West).

+mit the 3.5m setback at the upper level of the New South Head Road frontage east of the arcade.
 Refer to edge condition D (East).